anonymouscode115/autoregressive_inference/README.md

-# vans
-Learning Autoregressive Orderings with Variational Permutation Inference (in submission)
+# Learning Autoregressive Orderings with Variational Permutation Inference (in submission)